-Online registration for the summer semester 2019 is only possible via the Stuttgarter Zeitung.
-The registration period is expected to begin on May 8, 2019.
+Online registration for the winter semester 2019/2020 is only possible via the Stuttgarter Zeitung.
+The registration period is expected to begin on November 5, 2019.

 Two seats per registration may be booked for any given date.
 If your sign-up is successful, you will be able to download the seat reservation confirmation directly.
 Please print out and bring it to the lecture.

 To reach the University of Stuttgart's Vaihingen campus:

 By public transit